highvolt-dev/tmo-monitor/README.md

 ## Options
 **Interface:** `-I --interface`
     Can be used to specify the network interface used by the ping command.
 Useful if T-Mobile Home Internet is not your default network interface: e.g., this is running on a dual WAN router.
+On Windows, pass the source IP address to use.

 **Ping Host:** `-H --ping-host`
     Defaults to `google.com` - override if you'd like to ping an alternate host to determine internet connectivity.
 Must specify a host if flag is provided - you can simply omit the flag if you'd like to use the default google.com ping check.